 This portraitback to top

-Painted while still Duke of York, this portrait marked the sitter's presidency of Dr Barnardo's Homes.
-It was commissioned by the artist's father, Sir George Frampton, who was actively involved in the provision of works of art for Barnardo Homes.
-Sittings for the portrait took place in the artist's studio in St John's Wood, London, and the Duke is shown in the full dress uniform of a Royal Navy Captain.
+This portrait was painted while George was still Duke of York to mark his presidency of Dr Barnardo's Homes, the charity set up in the nineteenth century to care for vulnerable children.
+It was commissioned by the artist's father, Sir George Frampton, who was actively involved in supplying works of art to Barnardo's Homes.
+Sittings for the portrait took place in Meredith Frampton's studio in St John's Wood, London, who shows the Duke in the full uniform of a Royal Navy Captain.

 Linked publicationsback to top